cloudevents/spec/subscriptions-api.md

 - Constraints:
   - OPTIONAL for both subscription managers and subscribers to support
-  - If present, the array MUST have at least one filter expression
 - Examples:
   - "prefix": [ "type": "com.github.issue" ]